Michael Ho, MD, PhD, Professor of Medicine, DOM Vice Chair for Quality

 The objective of the Leaders in Informatics, Quality and Systems (LInQS) Fellowship Program is to develop CUSOM Department of Medicine fellows and junior faculty into future leaders with successful academic careers in the areas of quality improvement (QI), clinical system design, complex learning healthcare systems, clinical informatics, and/or patient safety.
 The LInQS Fellowship is a 2-year program in which we provide didactics, longitudinal mentorship and hands-on training from faculty mentors with diverse expertise to support trainees and junior faculty.

-The didactic portion of the program will include participation in the Quality Safety Academy and the Institute for Healthcare Quality, Safety & Efficiency (IHQSE) Certificate Training Program (CTP), in addition to the LInQS faculty-led lecture series.
+The didactic portion of the program will include participation in the Quality Safety Academy and the Institute for Healthcare Quality, Safety & Efficiency (IHQSE) Foundations in Healthcare Leadership Workshop, in addition to the LInQS faculty-led lecture series.
 Participants will attend regular work-in-progress meetings and be able to tailor their experience to meet their career goals.
 Divisions will support the participants through protecting a percentage of their time to dedicate to the program (see below).

 Examples of deliverables for participants at the end of the 2-year program (Must complete at least 3):